Health ramifications of poor waste treatment

 Indirect contact transmission of diseases from sewage

 Drinking water contamination is responsible for spreading a large number of diseases.
 This occurs when waste is disposed of into drinking water supplies.
 From this, drinking water can be contaminated with harmful germs and viruses.
-Then as people hydrate they are exposing their body to these diseases unknowingly.
+Then as people hydrate, they are exposing their bodies to these diseases unknowingly.

 Prevention of sewage-related diseases

-There are many ways you can keep you and your family safe from diseases caused by raw sewage.
+There are many ways you can keep yourself and your family safe from diseases caused by raw sewage.
 Some of these ways include:

 Keeping a safe sanitary environment is important when preventing diseases caused by raw sewage.